Singita Kruger National Park: August 2021

 - On one occasion we saw a group of hyenas chasing a young male leopard.
 We also saw a clan of hyenas, one morning, that were skulking around the base of a marula tree in which a leopard had hoisted her kill.

 - Elephants have been unsurprisingly busy this month, with many sightings recorded and a large amount of those being breeding herds.
-With the drying conditions at this time of year and the concession is still holding a lot of water in comparison to the surrounding areas and there have been multiple sightings on a daily basis.
-There is still water along the N’wanetsi River, Gudzane Dam on the west ,and Pony Pan in the middle of the concession.
-Buffalos
+With the drying conditions at this time of year and the concession is still holding a lot of water in comparison to the surrounding areas and there have been multiple sightings daily.
+There is still water along the N’wanetsi River, Gudzane Dam on the west, and Pony Pan in the middle of the concession.

 - A serval was seen on the H6 by the staff bus.